mcjauregui72/CNN_MedImageClassification/README.md

   * Training performance: Moderate accuracy and loss scores indicated a well-trained model with a good learning process and limited overfitting.
   * Validation performance: lower accuracy than training accuracy, with more loss than training loss, suggested some overfitting.
   * Testing performance: Because accuracy was higher, and loss lower, than with first_model and second_model, chained_model exhibited better generalization to unseen data than the submodels.
-  * Acheived the highest composite score among the four models, demonstrating good accuracy and consistency.
+  * Achieved the highest composite score among the four models, demonstrating reasonable accuracy and consistency.
   * Conclusion: chained_model achieved the best generalization, balancing, training, validation, and testing performance among all four models.

 With decent learning on the training data, mild overfitting, and the best generalization of all four models, the chained_model demonstrated the best overall performance.
 It also achieved the highest composite score, indicating it was the most balanced and accurate of the models.
 Our recommendation is to use the chained_model as the preferred choice of models.